CIHMID Postdoctoral Fellows Program

-NOTE: When accessing AJO for the first time you will be asked to complete a portfolio profile – THIS IS OPTIONAL – feel free to navigate directly to the job posting once your account is created.
+NOTE: When accessing AJO for the first time to submit an application, you will be asked to complete a portfolio profile – THIS IS OPTIONAL – feel free to navigate directly to the job posting once your account is created.

-CIHMID offers financial support and professional development opportunities for postdoctoral scholars studying host-microbe interactions.
-CIHMID postdocs are supported to develop independent and interdisciplinary research programs in collaboration with two or more labs at Cornell.
-Supported postdocs are expected to have intellectual ownership of their projects and may use their support to build bridges across different disciplines of study.
+The Cornell Institute of Host-Microbe Interactions and Disease (CIHMID; http://cihmid.cornell.edu) offers financial support and professional development opportunities for postdoctoral scholars to study host-microbe interactions.
+CIHMID postdocs are supported for three years to develop research programs in collaboration with two or more labs at Cornell and will be provided with professional development opportunities during the academic year and summer.
+CIHMID postdocs are expected to have intellectual ownership of their projects and may use their support to build bridges across different disciplines of study.
 Studied host-microbe interactions may be pathogenic or beneficial; microbial partners may be bacterial, viral or fungal; eukaryotic hosts may be animal or plant.
 Supporting a diverse portfolio of research systems and questions is an explicit goal of the training program.

 **Applicants are required to confer with prospective host labs prior to application.**

-- Trainees will be supported for up to 3 years of appointment (if currently external to Cornell) or 1 year of appointment (if already established at Cornell), conditional on continued satisfactory progress and meeting of program expectations.
+- Trainees will be supported for up to 3 years of appointment, conditional on continued satisfactory progress and meeting of program expectations.

 - Trainees will be provided with up to $10,000 per year in discretionary spending.
-If the trainee obtains an external fellowship that covers the cost of their appointment, the discretionary allowance will be increased to $15,000 per year for the portion of the CIHMID training program appointment that is supported externally.
+If the trainee obtains an external fellowship that covers the cost of their appointment, the discretionary allowance will be increased to $15,000 per year for the remainder of the CIHMID training program appointment.

-- Prior to applying to the program, trainees will identify two or more labs with which to collaborate, selected at the discretion of the trainee.
+- Prior to applying to the program, applicants must identify two or more labs with which to collaborate, selected at the discretion of the trainee.
 Rationale for choosing labs may include opportunity for complementary training experience, cross-disciplinary skills development, access to distinct technologies, or other attributes.
-The Principal Investigator of the primary lab must be a CIHMID faculty member, listed on our PEOPLE page.
+The Principal Investigator of the primary lab must be a CIHMID faculty member, listed at https://cihmid.cornell.edu/people.
 Minor labs can be drawn from the entire Cornell community.
-The proposed research statement should address the logic for choosing the collaborating labs, making clear that the trainees has intellectual independence and ownership of their projects.
+The Plan of Proposed Research component of the application should address the logic for choosing the collaborating labs, making clear that the applicant will have intellectual independence and ownership of their project.
 Project effort associated with the minor lab(s) can vary from 10% to 50%, and may vary over the duration of the project.
 If the PI of the primary lab is an Assistant Professor, then the PI of a minor lab must have tenure and a mentoring commitment of at least 30%.